Ayurvedic Health || Healing Pitta

 • Penetration

 Due to these qualities, Pitta is present in the small intestine, liver and gallbladder, stomach, blood, sweat, sweat glands and fat, grey matter of the brain, the navel and the eyes.
-It is responsible for breaking down food, eyesight, neurotransmission in the brain and body temperature.
+It is responsible for breaking down food, maintaining vision, regulating neurotransmission in the brain, and maintaining body temperature.

-People with a dominant Pitta constitution tend to have a medium body type and moderate strength.
+Individuals with a dominant Pitta constitution typically have a medium body type and moderate physical strength.
 They can have bright eyes, a good memory, a strong appetite, feel warmer than the average person, and have oily skin.
 Emotionally, Pitta types are typically driven and disciplined.
 When Pitta dosha is balanced, it promotes good metabolism, insight, passion, and leadership.

 When Pitta becomes aggravated or imbalanced, there can be a range of physical and mental disturbances.
-Common signs that indicate an imbalance in Pitta dosha are inflammation, rashes and redness, feeling too hot, loose liquid stools, heartburn, skin breakouts, or baldness.
-Individuals may be overly judgemental and critical and tend toward angry outbursts.
+Common signs of Pitta imbalance include inflammation, rashes and redness, feeling too hot, loose, watery stools, heartburn, skin breakouts, or baldness.
+Individuals may be overly judgmental and critical and tend toward angry outbursts.

 Support and Balance Pitta in Body-Mind